-Locally Awarded Verified Credit: Eligible students that entered the ninth grade for the first time prior to the 2018-2019 school year, may be awarded a total of three locallyawarded verified credits in English, mathematics, science, and history/social science.
-Eligible first-time ninth graders beginning with the 2018-2019 school year may be able to earn no more than one locally awarded verified credit in English, mathematics, science, and history/social science.
+Locally Awarded Verified Credit: Eligible students that entered the ninth grade for the first time prior to the 2018-2019 school year, may be awarded no more than three locally-awarded verified credits in English, mathematics, science, and history/social science, if earning a Standard Diploma.
+Eligible students entering the ninth grade for the first-time in the 2018-2019 school year and thereafter may earn no more than one locally awarded verified credit in English, mathematics, science, and history/social science, if earning either a Standard or Advanced Studies Diploma.

 NOTE: Once a student with disabilities has earned a Standard or Advanced Studies Diploma, YCSD's obligation to provide free appropriate public education is terminated.

 Transfer Students: See your school counselor for all graduation requirements.